jasongilman/proto-repl/README.md

 #### Using the save value feature

-1. Insert a call to `proto/save` in the code using the keybinding `ctrl-shift-, i` (Press ctrl shift comma together, release then i) This just inserts the save call with a unique number.
+1. Insert a call to `proto/save` in the code using the keybinding `ctrl-alt-shift-, i` (Press ctrl shift comma together, release then i) This just inserts the save call with a unique number.
 The unique number allows you to have multiple save calls in different locations within your code.
 2. Execute your code.
 If you've placed the code in a function or across multiple namespaces you'll need to redefine the modified code or refresh before executing the code.
-3. Show the values by pressing the keybinding `ctrl-shift-, d`
+3. Show the values by pressing the keybinding `ctrl-alt-shift-, d`
-4. Saved values can be cleared with the keybinding `ctrl-shift-, c`
+4. Saved values can be cleared with the keybinding `ctrl-alt-shift-, c`

 There's currently a limit of 20 saved values in proto-repl-lib.
 After debugging any issues make sure to remove the save calls.
 They're meant to be used in local development only.